bkoi/pension-simples-MS3/README.md

 ## Credits

 ### Content
+The actual design of my website has been inspired by the structural layout of the [Urban Dictionary](https://www.urbandictionary.com/) and [Royal London Pensions Glossary](https://www.royallondon.com/articles-guides/pensions-and-retirement/pensions-glossary/) sites

-I have utilisew some of the structural design of [Daisy McGirr's](https://github.com/Daisy-McG/Motorbike-Event-Finder) README and copied her deployment steps.
+I have utilised some of the structural design of [Daisy McGirr's](https://github.com/Daisy-McG/Motorbike-Event-Finder) README and copied her deployment steps.

+The pension definitions are from the [Scottish Widows](https://www.scottishwidows.co.uk/retirement/retirement-explained/basics/) and [Royal London](https://www.royallondon.com/articles-guides/pensions-and-retirement/pensions-glossary/) websites

 ### Design
 Color palette inspiration: